-Like metal and slate, you can also count on a clay tile roof for a long life.
-Ludowici clay tiles are kiln-fired terra cotta from natural clay that offers breakage protection, extreme weather performance, and resistance to irritants like mold, salt and fire.
+- Clay Tile Roofing – Like metal and slate, you can also count on a clay tile roof to have a long life.
+Ludowici clay tiles are kiln-fired terra cotta from natural clay that offers breakage protection, extreme weather performance, and resistance to irritants like mold, salt, and fire.
 Due to these highly durable properties, a Ludowici clay tile roof can last anywhere from 75-100 years, deferring the need to contribute materials to the landfill!
 Not to mention, clay tile has unlimited options for finishes, shapes, and color blends, allowing for the most customization of all roofing types!

 In addition to these being our favorite sustainable options, they also stand up great to many different kinds of weather conditions and changing seasons.
 You are looking at a larger upfront cost, but over time, you should have less need for potential repairs or damage.
 We always recommend looking at your roof like an investment regardless of what material you choose!
 It is the first line of defense against the elements and protects what matters most to you…everything that is inside.
 Do you have any more questions about these materials, sustainability, or what options you may have for your re-roof project?
 Let our team help you!
 We look forward to the opportunity to make your dream a reality.